Harold M. Shaw: Directing at Edison, for the World's Best Film Company, and at IMP, 19121913

 PLAY The Land Beyond the Sunset (1912) directed by Shaw; runtime 00:12:45.

 The film-industry journal Motography also reported about Shaw's promotion, noting that at a special "photoplay dinner" held on September 7 for studio personnel at New York's Coney Island, he was introduced as a speaker at that event and as a "director of Edison films".
 Some of the additional films he directed during the remainder of 1912 include A Question of Seconds, A Fresh Air Romance, A Romance of the Rails, The Governor, Hearts and Diamonds, The Grandfather, Mary in Stage Land, The Girl from the Country, and The Crime of Carelessness.
 However, Shaw's most acclaimed directorial work from that period is The Land Beyond the Sunset, a "'social conscience"' film released by Edison in October 1912.
 The film presents the tragic contemporary tale of a New York newsboy, who lives in dire poverty with his abusive grandmother and ends with the boy drifting out to sea in a small boat, desperately searching and likely dying in a doomed attempt to find a better, more humane life beyond the horizon.
-In recognition of the motion picture's importance to the United States' motion-picture heritage, the Library of Congress in December 2000 selected The Land Beyond the Sunset for addition to the National Film Registry, a collection of films that are deemed "'culturally, historically, or aesthetically significant'".
+In recognition of the motion picture's importance to the United States' motion picture heritage, the Library of Congress in December 2000 selected The Land Beyond the Sunset for addition to the National Film Registry, a collection of films that are deemed "'culturally, historically, or aesthetically significant'".

 Shaw finally left Edison in January 1913after the release of At Bear Track Gulchto direct The Wizard of the Jungle, filmed on location "in the wilds of the Florida jungleland" for the World's Best Film Company.
 He then completed screen projects for Independent Moving Pictures, a New York City studio most often referred to in trade publications and in general conversations within the film industry by its acronym, "Imp".
-During the early months of 1913 he directed The Old Melody and The Cub for that studio.
-Regarding the latter, the film critic for the trade journal The Moving Picture World described the production as a "a brisk, modern newspaper story, written and produced [directed] by Harold Shaw", adding that the IMP release was a "good offering".
+During the early months of 1913, he directed The Old Melody and The Cub for that studio.
+Regarding the latter, the film critic for the trade journal The Moving Picture World described the production as "a brisk, modern newspaper story, written and produced [directed] by Harold Shaw", adding that the IMP release was a "good offering".